centino90/Advance-Database-Documentation/README.md

 ## The database

 This database is made to manage the data needed for an Educational Blog Site.
-At the moment, it is consist of eleven (12) entities which are responsible for users data management; creation, updation, & deletion management of user (students & authors) transactions and articles.
-This database is operated in a RDBMS (Relational Database Management System) called MySQL using the PhpMyAdmin platform.
+At the moment, it is consist of twelve (12) entities which are responsible for users data management; creation, updation, & deletion management of user (students & authors) transactions and articles.
+It is operated in a RDBMS (Relational Database Management System) called MySQL using the PhpMyAdmin platform.
 Multiple complex queries (showing entity relationships' various links and operations) are documented using this setup.

->I am planning to add more features into this database in the future.
+>I am planning to add more features in the future, hoping to create a multi-faceted system for a Student Portal Web Application.

 <br>